Lining Pro.com Technical Brief

 |---|---|

-| “The pipe has a Grade 5, so the whole pipe must be replaced.” | A Grade 5 defect is serious, but the repair may be localized or full-length depending on location, count, pipe condition, and risk. |
+| “The pipe has a Grade 5, so the whole pipe must be replaced.” | A Grade 5 defect is serious, but the repair may be localized or full-length depending on location, count, pipe condition, access, and risk. |

 | “The pipe is flowing, so it is fine.” | A pipe can still convey flow while having significant structural deterioration or high-risk defects. |

-| “O&M defects are less important.” | O&M defects can cause backups, surcharge, infiltration, capacity problems, and accelerated deterioration if ignored. |
+| “O&M defects are less important.” | O&M defects can cause backups, surcharge, infiltration, capacity problems, cleaning failures, and accelerated deterioration if ignored. |

-| “The score alone tells us the repair.” | The score supports decision-making, but repair selection still requires context, inspection review, and professional judgment. |
+| “The score alone tells us the repair.” | The score supports decision-making, but repair selection still requires context, footage review, site conditions, access review, and professional judgment. |

-| “One inspection is always enough.” | Heavy deposits, grease, roots, or poor visibility may require cleaning and reinspection before the true condition is known. |
+| “One inspection is always enough.” | Heavy deposits, grease, roots, poor lighting, standing water, or poor visibility may require cleaning and reinspection before the true condition is known. |

-How PACP Scoring Helps Trenchless Contractors
+How PACPTMTMTMTMTM Scoring Helps Trenchless Contractors

-For trenchless contractors, PACP data can help define the repair strategy.
+For trenchless contractors, PACPTMTMTMTMTM-style data can help define the repair strategy.
 If a pipe has repeated cracks, infiltration, root entry, or corrosion but still maintains shape, CIPP lining may be appropriate.
 If the pipe has an isolated severe defect, a spot repair may be more efficient.
 If the pipe has heavy deposits but limited structural issues, cleaning and maintenance may come first.
 If the pipe is collapsed, severely deformed, or has slope problems, replacement or excavation may be required.

 Conditions That May Support Trenchless Lining